Skip to main content

 Growth Hormone Axis Peptides

-A primary focus of for longevity is the restoration of youthful growth hormone (GH) levels.
+A primary focus of peptide therapy for longevity is the restoration of youthful growth hormone (GH) levels.
 Direct injection of HGH can be effective but can also lead to a shutdown of the pituitary’s natural production.
 Peptides circumvent this by stimulating the pituitary itself.

 • Sermorelin This peptide is an analog of Growth Hormone-Releasing Hormone (GHRH).
 It directly stimulates the pituitary gland to produce and release GH.
 Its action is subject to the body’s own negative feedback loops, making it a safer, more physiologically gentle approach.